Slippery Slope Dangers: How to Stay in Eating Disorder Recovery

 - Category: Symptoms

-Do you recognize the two main influences that propel you to the slippery slope that undermines your eating disorder recovery?
+Do you recognize the two main influences that propel you to the slippery slope and undermine your eating disorder recovery?

 1. Anyone who supports your symptoms rather than your recovery.
-Be wary and alert when someone enourages you to starve or invites you to join them in a binge.
+Be wary and alert when someone encourages you to starve or invites you to join them in a binge.

 2. Eating disorders distort your thinking and your perceptions.
-Under the incfluence of that distortion you can rationalize and justify eating disorders behaviors.
+Under the influence of that distortion you can rationalize and justify eating disorder behaviors.
+That justification puts you well on the slippery slope to relapse.

-A vital part of your ongoing recovery work is to continually reality check so you can counter what supports your eating disorder.
+A vital part of your ongoing recovery work is to continually reality check so you can counter sometimes subtle dangers with what supports your eating disorder recovery.

-Catch yourself if you feel the urge to use name calling or attempts to denigrate and humiliate others in order to fee good about your eating disorder choices.
-Those urges come from a defensive stance that seeks to elevate an individual to a superior position.
-From that position of felt superiority the person feels safe, far removed personal pain, fear and humiliation.
+Catch yourself if you feel the urge to use name calling or attempt to denigrate and humiliate others in order to feel good about your eating disorder choices.
+Those urges to ridicule someone for making a healthy choice come from a defensive stance.

 - eat trigger foods